-NONE@lemmy.world to linuxmemes@lemmy.world · 5 months agoA Virtual Insanity indeedlemmy.worldimagemessage-square34linkfedilinkarrow-up146file-text
+NONE@lemmy.world to linuxmemes@lemmy.world · 1 year agoA Virtual Insanity indeedlemmy.worldimagemessage-square34linkfedilinkarrow-up148file-text

-arrow-up146imageA Virtual Insanity indeedlemmy.worldNONE@lemmy.world to linuxmemes@lemmy.world · 5 months agomessage-square34linkfedilinkfile-text
+arrow-up148imageA Virtual Insanity indeedlemmy.worldNONE@lemmy.world to linuxmemes@lemmy.world · 1 year agomessage-square34linkfedilinkfile-text

 The answer is PipeWire.
 It’s a drop-in replacement for PulseAudio that works.